 Bonus Strategy: Searching for patents that belong to the authors of the relevant NPL publication

-In prior art searching, it is also quite important to identify researchers that have worked in the technological domain of the invention.
-Case in point: Once we were working on an invalidation related to an Inverted-F type antenna for mobile having a specific arrangement of matching circuit and capacitor.
-When we searched in Journals & Scholars, we figured that a researcher named King-Lu Wong had a lot of publications on Inverted-F type antenna.
+In prior art searching, it is also quite important to identify researchers who have worked in the technological domain of the invention.
+Case in point: Once we were working on an invalidation related to an Inverted-F type antenna for a mobile having a specific arrangement of a matching circuit and a capacitor.
+When we searched in Journals & Scholars, we found that a researcher named King-Lu Wong had many publications on inverted-F type antennas.

 We decided to check the patent publications of this very inventor, which led us to many relevant results (like US20110018783A1 and US20120188135A1) that were later used as prior art.